 The movement to improve and standardize quality in child care and early learning programs began in the 1970s but did not gain momentum until the 1990s when states began to implement tiered quality rating and improvement systems (TQRIS) and to tie enhanced subsidy reimbursement rates to levels of quality.
 The following is a brief history of the evolution of TQRIS in Texas:

 - In the 1980s, a state workgroup was formed to research and develop standards for early learning programs in Texas, providing the basis for the Texas Rising Star Provider Certification

-- From 1991 through 2000, the Texas Rising Star Provider Certification criteria were in use to evaluate quality in subsidized child care and early learning programs in Texas.
+- From 1991 through 2000, the Texas Rising Star Provider Certification criteria were in use to evaluate quality in CCS child care and early learning programs in Texas.

 - In 1999, a new state workgroup formed to review and revise these criteria.

 - In October 2000, the Texas Rising Star Provider Certification Guidelines (Guidelines) were released, reflecting the recommendations of the workgroup, including revamping assessment and certification processes.

 - In 2003, TWC updated the recertification and monitoring time frames for certified Texas Rising Star programs.